lace/vg/doc/index.md

 ==

 **vg** is a **v**ery **g**ood vector-geometry and linear-algebra toolbelt.
 Linear algebra for humans.
-Simple [NumPy][] operations made readable, and built to scale from prototyping to production.
+Simple [NumPy][] operations made readable, built to scale from prototyping to production.

 [numpy]: https://www.numpy.org/